Aids and adaptations policy

 - A suitable, alternative or already adapted property is offered and refused (depending on individual circumstances and subject to review by the Exceptional Circumstances Panel as outlined in 8.5, below).

-- Tenants are in persistent rent arrears, is subject to a current anti-social behaviour order or injunction action against them.
+- Tenants are in persistent rent arrears, are subject to a current anti-social behaviour order or injunction action against them.
 The council may on a discretionary basis waive this condition in cases of critical need or where there are immediate risks to health and safety to the occupants of the property.

 - If the tenant has submitted an application under the right-to-buy (RTB) scheme.
 Tenant will be signposted to the Disabled Facilities Grant.
 The Referral will be reassessed if the RTB is withdrawn.